-We are facing an emergency.
-A chorus of scientific studies affirms that our window of opportunity to limit global warming to 1.5ºC above pre-industrial levels is rapidly closing, leaving us with just a few years.
-Betting on the development of hypothetical carbon-removal technologies is too risky: we must exit coal by 2040 and all fossil fuels by 2050.
-The EU and OECD countries, historically responsible for most greenhouse gas emissions, must leave these sectors ten years earlier, exiting coal by 2030 and other fossil fuels by 2040.
+We are facing an emergency: the scientists of the IPCC are agreed that our window of opportunity to limit global warming to 1.5ºC above pre-industrial levels is rapidly closing, with just a few years remaining.
+We must radically reduce our greenhouse gas emissions to reach global carbon neutrality by 2050.
+The EU and OECD countries, historically responsible for the majority of heating, must accelerate their efforts to reach this objective ten years earlier.

-Yet, according to a UNEP report, countries’ planned fossil fuel production is 120% above the level that would limit warming to 1.5°C. If financial institutions do not act, fossil fuel companies will continue to easily access the financial services needed to not only operate existing facilities but also to develop new projects.
+This can only happen with a total exit from fossil fuels, and not just from coal.
+Yet, according to the UNEP Production Gap report, countries’ planned fossil fuel production is 120% above the level that would limit warming to 1.5°C. If financial institutions do not act, fossil fuel companies will continue to easily access the financial services needed to not only operate existing facilities but also to develop new projects.

-Reclaim Finance urges financial institutions to adopt robust engagement and exclusion policies that prevent the expansion of oil and gas and set companies on a path to decarbonise their activities.
+This must stop.
+Financial institutions should adopt robust engagement and exclusion policies that prevent the expansion of oil and gas and set companies on the path to decarbonise their activities.